 Ingenious Dentistry Provides Professional Teeth Whitening in Houston, TX

 Teeth darken over time from food, drink, medications, smoking, and aging.
-Medical Center Dental in Houston specializes in whitening teeth via bleaching, which is a safe way to enhance your appearance and create a more youthful smile.
+Medical Center Dental Group in Houston specializes in whitening teeth via bleaching, which is a safe way to enhance your appearance and create a more youthful smile.

 There are many different ways to whiten your teeth from over-the-counter bleach (ex: Crest White Strips, Colgate, Rembrandt, etc.) to professional strength whitening agents in a dental office.
 All methods produce results; however, professional-grade products used by a dentist are proven to produce the whitest smiles.
-At Medical Center Dental, we have found that a combination of in-office power whitening and home bleaching gives the best results.
+At Medical Center Dental Group, we have found that a combination of in-office power whitening and home bleaching gives the best results.

 Is teeth whitening for you?